Ok, here's a "real life" confession that perhaps adds some weight to the philosophy behind confessions.

 When I took on MIST in 1987 I saw an opportunity to "change the world" - Why not have Wizard as just another player level?
 If a game is full of Wizards, then why not let them have to play the game to survive as well - But how?
 Wizards are powerful and immortal, that's coded into the game, that's what it says and that's how it is.
 The Bartle-approach makes for a lazy game, it uses technology to replace the "Dungeon Master" and it relies on Wizards to help it along - It doesn't work, it doesn't make for an interesting game, it shouldn't really keep people with any intelligence coming back and it can be boring as hell unless those Wizards are allowed to exercise their powers to their full extent and be responsible for the consequences of that.
 The Bartle-approach creates a dead end - You are a Wizard, you are destined to a life of running my game and doing what I tell you do do.
 Yippee-Fucking-Do Man!

 On the subject of the MIST T-Shirt picture, the caption is "Do what thou wilt shall be the whole of the law.
 I am the law!" because this eventually became MIST's Slogan.
-Buuuut, the original caption of that picture was "Fuck off back to your own game!" - The MIST Arch-Wizard is Lorry and the little traditional Arch-Wizard on the toadstool is a well-known MUD2 Arch-Wizard.
+Buuuut, the original caption of that picture was "Fuck off back to your own game!" - The MIST Arch-Wizard is Lorry and the little traditional Arch-Wizard on the toadstool is a well-known Arch-Wizard from another game.
 It is actually based on a true-event somewhere deep in the game's history that symbolically at least marked our complete divergance from any involvement with the original ethos of MUD.

 I am tempted to add this little explanation as a "footnote" to confessions, maybe it's about time I explained it a bit.